andrewhao/talk-o-matic/the-joy-of-naming/ABSTRACT.md

 Finally - I have adapted code samples and patterns online on a Github repo that I may use to help illustrate some concepts: http://github.com/andrewhao/delorean

 Thank you organizers for your hard work!

+---

+## Description

+Successful, high-performing teams need arriving at the same understanding of an entity, together with your teammates.

+In this session, we will re-frame the topic through the lens of the Name.
+We'll learn how the powerful concept of Using The Right Name drives all the underlying concepts of DDD.
+Together, we'll explain a few core DDD design techniques and code patterns.
+We'll also investigate how this changes the way our teams communicate - and find out if clear, consistent language and naming makes our teams work more productively and harmoniously!